 Maintenance and Pruning

-In the spring prune back to the desired shape and size, then mulch the base of the plant.
+In the spring, prune it back to the desired shape and size, then mulch the base of the plant.
 If a tree form is desired, select the strongest shoot and cut all other shoots to the ground.
 Stake the single remaining shoot and when it reaches the height at which you want the tree foliage to begin, pinch off all growth below that spot.
 Continue trimming as needed to achieve desired growth pattern.

 Pests and Diseases